rclone/rclone/docs/content/filtering.md

 Eg `--include *.{png,jpg}` to include all `png` and `jpg` files in the backup and no others.

-This adds an implicit `--exclude *` at the end of the filter list.
+This adds an implicit `--exclude *` at the very end of the filter list.
+This means you can mix `--include` and `--include-from` with the other filters (eg `--exclude`) but you must include all the files you want in the include statement.
+If this doesn't provide enough flexibility then you must use `--filter-from`.

 ### `--include-from` - Read include patterns from file ###